front-lines-org/website/src/content/blog/ukraine/battle_of_kharkiv_(2022).md

 On 2 September 2022, a missile strike damaged Lokomotyv Sports Palace.

 On 6 September 2022, Ukrainian forces launched a major counteroffensive.
 Three days later, Ukrainian troops liberated Izyum, Balakliia and other settlements.
-Between 6–11 September alone, the Ukrainians claimed to have killed 2,850 Russian soldiers and to have destroyed up to 590 pieces of military equipment, including 86 tanks, 158 armoured combat vehicles, 106 artillery systems, 159 vehicles and 46 other equipment systems.
+Between 6–11 September alone, the Ukrainians claimed to have killed 2,850 Russian soldiers and to have destroyed up to 590 pieces of military equipment, including 86 tanks, 158 armoured combat vehicles, 106 artillery systems and 159 vehicles.
+46 other equipment systems were also lost, including 6 planes and 7 helicopters.
 According to Oryx, they also captured an additional 129 pieces of military equipment.

 On 11 September, Russian army shelled infrastructure facilities in central and eastern Ukraine, including Kharkiv TEC-5 and Zmiiv thermal power station in Kharkiv region.
 This caused extensive power outages in 5 regions of Ukraine and is thought to be the response to the Ukrainian counteroffensive.